MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-yum.md

 ## Troubleshooting

-Here are some common problems seen when installing with `yum`.
+Here are some common problems seen when installing with `dnf`.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

 ### Install on RHEL 7.6 or other systems without Python 3